VPAC/seqpar/sequentialandparallelprogramming.md

 With the `single` construct, these multiple threads can be forced into using just one (colourless-2.c and colourless-2.f90).
 Variations (not elaborated here) is the `master` construct, which specifies a structured block that that can only be executed by the master thread, and the `critical` construct also operates on a single thread but typically with an expression clause.

 Within the single thread, individual tasks can be specified (colourless-3.c and colourless-3.f90).
-The tasks will complete in any order and at a task execution point, as the code snippets and results show.
-If a `taskwait` construct was included at the end of the tasks the tasks would execute first.
+The construct ensures that the associated structured block is executed by only one of the threads in the team (not necessarily the master thread).
+The other threads in the team, which do not execute the block, wait at an implicit barrier at the end of the single construct unless a nowait clause is specified.

 ```
  #pragma omp parallel